lpfeif/git-demo/README.md

 Here is another line.

-I am working on dev now
+I am working on dev now.

+Add still one more line.